lfd/PaStA/README.md

 The commit cache has to be created manually:
 ```
 $ ./pasta sync # Creates cache file for commits on the patch stacks
-$ ./pasta sync -mbox # Update / synchronise mailboxes before creating caches
+$ ./pasta sync -mbox # Update / synchronise mailboxes before creating caches if in mail box mode
 ```

 ### Detecting and grouping similar patches
-Detecting similar patches on patch stacks (i.e., branches) and eventually linking them into equivalence classes is split in two different commands:
+Detecting similar patches on patch stacks (i.e. branches) or mail boxes and eventually linking them into equivalence classes is split in two different commands:
 `pasta analyse` and `pasta rate`.
 Reason for the split is the comparatively long duration of the analysation phase.
 After `pasta analyse`, you might want to reuse the results of the analysation and run `pasta rate` for several times on the same data set.

-The detection phase is split in four steps:
+The detection phase is split in three steps:
-1. Comparing successive versions on the patch stacks
+1. In patch stack mode, the comparison of successive versions on the patch stack:
    ```
    $ ./pasta analyse succ
    $ ./pasta rate